hands-460865_1280 (1)

 My Medicaid application was rejected for excess-income.
 Is there anything I can do?

 There are options for those who have been rejected.
 It can be helpful to contact an agency or advocate that has experience with such situations.
-We provide free assistance with this issue.
+We provide assistance with this issue.
 Please feel free to give us a call – 718-838-3838.

 I was told that my Medicaid does not have coverage for long-term care.
 Why is that?
 Can I get coverage for long-term care?

 While theoretically only those who did not document their resources at the time of application should not have coverage for long-term care, there is a glitch in the Medicaid system that will sometimes cause it to show “No Coverage for Long-Term Care” even for beneficiaries that did document their resources.
 This issue often arises with beneficiaries who have excess-income.
 The good news is that there are fixes for both situations.
 If you have been told that your Medicaid does not have coverage for long-term care, it can be helpful to contact an agency or advocate with experience in getting this issue resolved.
-We provide free assistance with this issue.
+We provide assistance with this issue.
 Please feel free to give us a call – 718-838-3838.

 How long after I get Medicaid can I receive home care?